epmanu185/Alfido_tech_project/README.md

 - which is the most opted route?
 - which is the longest travelled route?
 - which month has the most number of trips?
+3. **Inventory data**
+- what is the most opted trip category and purpose?
+- what are top 10 routes?
+- which is the most opted route?
+- which is the longest travelled route?
+- which month has the most number of trips?

 ### Data analysis